The Tejpal rape case verdict and the Goa court quest for the ‘ideal’ sexual assault victim

 This is a classic example of how reading too much into minor discrepancies in the statements could cause the whole case to break down.
 This is exactly what the Supreme Court has asked trial courts not to do.

-All through, the survivor’s testimony is questioned about her inability to remember finer details during the assault, even though her responses were to the point.
+All through, the survivor is questioned about her inability to remember finer details during the assault, even though her responses were to the point.
 One of the repeated observations was that the survivor was not able to remember if Tejpal pressed one button or several buttons on the lift panel to keep the doors from opening.
 To expect a survivor of sexual assault to observe such details when her body is being violated by a man is a jarring aspect of the judgement itself.

-Even the survivor’s attempts to reach out to lawyers and others about her case has been pointed as possible attempts to improve her testimonies.
+Even the survivor’s attempts to reach out to lawyers and others about her case has been pointed as possible attempts to improve her testimonies while no such accusations are made for the accused.

 Accused’s version